sovrin-foundation/libsovtoken/doc/async_calls.md

 We need to avoid synchronous calls and use callbacks so that we can send the next command to libindy and the execution will continue in callback.

+**NB:** We do really need to test such cases with calls from libindy, because it will be executed that way.

 ### How it can be done

 In build_payment_req_handler we need signed inputs to build a payment request.
 So we should cover logic that works with signed inputs in callbacks and pass it to libindy.
 Example: